 Above this sits the fully-fledged Ocean camper, with a full kitchen including a gas hob, plus a chest-style fridge.
 There's also an exterior mains power hook-up, two additional batteries for interior lighting and entertainment and blackout blinds for all the windows.
 There's a waste-water tank but no dedicated washing or toilet facilities, so you'll want to stay where amenities are close by.

-The Ocean's pop-up roof is electric rather than manually operated, and you also get a sophisticated monitoring system to keep an eye on battery and water levels, as well as three-zone climate control.
+The California Ocean gets a pop-up roof that is electric rather than manually operated, and you also get a sophisticated monitoring system to keep an eye on battery and water levels, as well as three-zone climate control.
 Oceans also have an auxiliary heating system to warm your camper up while you're away.
 It really does offer a lavish overnight sleeping solution, but seasoned campers used to roughing it under canvas will wonder if all these extra touches are really worthwhile.

 Practicality & boot space

 Combine the steeply angled steering wheel with a high-set driver's seat that feels more like an armchair, and the California is very comfortable.
 The view forwards and sideways is extremely good, but you'll need to get used to having barely any view backwards or over your shoulder – especially if you go for one of the higher-spec models with the built-in kitchen and bulky cupboards.
 Fortunately, the mirrors are big and do a good job of eliminating blind spots.

 Passengers will have barely any reason to complain.
 The passenger bench is mounted towards the back of the cabin, and can slide fore and aft along floor-mounted rails.
 Legroom is seemingly limitless no matter where the bench is positioned, but the traditional boot area will vary in size accordingly.
 Fortunately, there's masses of storage space distributed throughout, from the pair of big glove boxes, huge door bins and bottle compartments, to the drawers under the rear bench.